 The course now stands as one of the best nine-hole / eighteen-tee courses around.
 Several social golf clubs have made Cerberus their ‘home’ club and there is considerable interest in Seven-Day membership.
 On account of the field always being full for the Saturday competitions, Six-Day membership is readily available.

-The club is affiliated with the Mornington Peninsula District Golf Association (MPDGA), and the course has a par of seventy-two.
+The club is affiliated with Golf Peninsula Victoria (GPV) and the course has a par of seventy-two.
 Visitors are rarely disappointed and frequently pleasantly surprised by what they discover.